attineos/atti-components/CONTRIBUTING.md

 With the following component:
 ```
 Button
-|-- facade
+|-- styles
-|---- index.native.js
+|---- StyledButton.native.js
-|---- index.web.js
+|---- StyledButton.web.js
 |-- index.js
 ```
-If `facade/index.native.js` and `facade/index.web.js` are both exporting a `ButtonFacade` component and you do the following in `index.js`:
+If `styles/StyledButton.native.js` and `styles/StyledButton.web.js` are both exporting a `StyledButton` component and you do the following in `index.js`:
 ```
-import ButtonFacade from './facade'
+import StyledButton from './styles'
 ```
 Webpack will automatically know which one to retrieve for its 2 bundles.